infinyon/node-bindgen/README.md

 });
 ```

-Note that the fields must implement both `Clone` and `node_bindgen::core::TryIntoJs` themselves.
+Note that the fields must implement
+`node_bindgen::core::TryIntoJs` themselves.
+Any references must also implement `Clone`.
 Field names will be converted to camelCase.

 ## JavaScript class